 It’s difficult to tell if this is an airline hang-up or a TSA issue.
 But in a situation like this, I just follow the money.
 No terrorist has ever slipped on a plane by hiding behind a suffix.
 Airlines like Delta, however, collect billions of dollars a year in ticket change fees and other ancillary surcharges.

 Airlines need to adopt a more flexible, customer-friendly ticket change policy.
 That way, a little problem like this wouldn’t get turned into a federal case.
-I contacted Delta on your behalf.
+My advocacy team and I contacted Delta on your behalf.
 It reviewed your record and agreed to fix your husband’s ticket as a goodwill gesture.